• Modern UX

 • Block Sharing

-None of your data is ever sent to Warp’s servers unless you explicitly take action to send it.
 If you choose to use Warp Drive or block sharing and save an item, that item will be sent to Warp’s servers and stored securely in Warp’s database.
 Data is encrypted at rest, and you can delete this data anytime.

 Warp AI

-Please note that certain features—such as Prompt Suggestions and Next Command—are powered by large language models (LLMs) running in the background.
-To function, they may send segments of your terminal output to these AI services.
+Please note that certain features, such as Prompt Suggestions and Next Command, are powered by large language models (LLMs) running in the background.
+To function, they may send segments of your terminal output to AI services.
 If you prefer not to share this information, you can disable these features at any time by navigating to Settings > AI.
+When using other features, like Agent Mode, Warp AI will read the command outputs for any command you authorize it to run during the session as it gathers information in pursuit of completing a task.

-Read more about how Agent Mode works.
+Read more about how our AI features work.

 Telemetry (Opt-out)